 - 32% of all worldwide employees will be remote workers by the end of 2021 – up from 17% of all employees in 2019

 Borrowing from the financial planning playbook, a diversified portfolio will provide greater resilience and long-term value.
-By diversifying how work gets done between full-time staff, gig workers, and third-party solution providers, companies can better “weather the storm” to overcome staffing challenges that are expected over the next 10 years.
+By diversifying how work gets done between full-time staff, gig workers, and third-party solution providers, companies can better “weather the storm” and overcome staffing challenges with AI.

 Similarly, investing in Artificial Intelligence (AI) will be a critical strategy to build greater organizational resilience.
 By augmenting the overall output of your existing managers and employees, less burden will be placed on future hiring, helping to minimize the impact of staffing shortages.